-During the school year, it seems somewhat easier to maintain a healthy eating plan for your family.
+During the normal school year, it seems somewhat easier to maintain a healthy eating plan for your family.
 Carefully packed lunches and snacks, regularly scheduled dinner hours and earlier bedtimes make controlling what your family consumes a natural part of the daily routine.
-But being on summer vacation doesn’t mean you have to take a vacation from healthy eating.
+But schooling from home and approaching on summer vacation doesn’t mean you have to take a vacation from healthy eating.
 It just takes a little more planning.

-Your kiddos (and their friends) may be in and out of the house and the refrigerator during the more relaxed days of summer, but you can still exercise some control over their day-to-day snacking options, as well as during frequent sleepovers, trips to amusement parks, day camps, and treks to the playground and pool.
+Your kiddos may be in and out of the house and the refrigerator during the more relaxed days, but you can still exercise some control over their day-to-day snacking options.

 Judy Ulery, Austin Whole Body Health’s very own nutrition and lifestyle specialist offers the following tips for keeping snack-happy kids satisfied while also keeping healthy eating habits on track: